 His area of speciality is the analysis and design of Institutional and Corporate Communication.
 He has carried out image and identity design in Latin America, United States, Spain, Portugal, Italy, Ireland, England, Iceland, Deanmark, Switzerland, Belgium, Germany, Turkey, Russia, Emirates and China.

 He has also developed projects for Amnesty International, International Federation of Organic Movements, Green Building Council, UNICEF, UNESCO, CLACSO and the United Nations, among others.
 In 2008 he won the international competition to design the image of the Organic World Foundation (Bonn,Germany) and in 2009 the competition for the design of the slogan and logo for the Argentine Pavilion in the Frankfurt Book Fair, for which Argentina was host country in 2010.
+On 2013, Sebastian Guerrini has been appointed as adviser for designing the new brand of the Global Cooperative Movement.
+ICA (International Co-operative Alliance).
+Geneva-London.

 Author of the graphical version of the Argentine National Emblem, Sebastian also designed the brand of CONICET, the image of the Museum of Natural Sciences of Argentina and the visual identity of the nation’s Presidency, Ministries and Secretaries of State.
 Recently, the logo he designed for FIBA (the International Theater Festival of Buenos Aires) colourfully adorned the streets of Buenos Aires.